 - Ely Cathedral

-This morning we begin to explore the country of Hereward the Wake, the Saxon champion who successfully resisted the Norman armies in the marshland terrain around Ely.
+This morning we begin to explore the country of Hereward the Wake (c.1035-c.
+1072), the Saxon champion who successfully resisted the Norman armies in the marshland terrain around Ely.
 The Fens isolated this region until they were drained and tamed by Dutch engineers in the 17th century.
 Wicken Fen is the last remnant of the Fens of East Anglia, which at their greatest extent covered 2500 square miles.
-This reserve comprising 600 acres is an artificially preserved wetland, managed by the National Trust since 1899.
+This reserve, which comprises 600 acres, is an artificially preserved wetland, managed by the National Trust since 1899.
 Our guided tour of Wicken Fen will reveal much of the natural and cultural history of this rich area and the technologies that have sustained it.

 We next visit the Isle of Ely where St. Etheldreda, Queen of Northumbria, founded an abbey in 673 AD.
 Abbot Simon, who owed his appointment to William the Conqueror, began construction of the great Cathedral Church of the Holy Trinity here in 1081.
-Ely Cathedral rose like a giant ship in the middle of the dense marshes of the Fenlands and attracted many pilgrims who came to visit Etheldreda’s tomb.
-Our tour of the cathedral will take in the west front with its impressive Galilee porch, the great nave and the octagonal crossing with its distinctive lantern, the work of Alan of Walsingham and William Hurley dating from 1340.
-We shall also visit the Lady Chapel and enjoy the architectural delights of Cathedral Close and the surrounding town, where Oliver Cromwell was born.
+Romanesque Ely Cathedral rose like a giant ship in the middle of the dense marshes of the Fenlands and attracted many pilgrims to Etheldreda’s tomb.
+Our tour of the cathedral will take in the west front with its impressive Galilee porch, the great Romanesque nave and the octagonal crossing with its distinctive lantern, the work of Alan of Walsingham and William Hurley (1340) and restored in the 19th century by Sir George Gilbert Scott.
+We shall also visit the Lady Chapel and enjoy the architectural delights of Cathedral Close and the surrounding town, where Oliver Cromwell was born in 1599.

 We return to Cambridge in the early afternoon and the rest of the day is at leisure.
-You may wish to attend the Sunday afternoon evensong service at King’s College Chapel to hear its famous choir and enjoy its soaring architecture and beautiful stained glass, spared from destruction during the Reformation.
+You may wish to attend the Sunday afternoon evensong service at the wonderful King’s College Chapel to hear its famous choir and enjoy its soaring English Perpendicular Gothic architecture and beautiful stained glass, spared from destruction during the Reformation.
 (Overnight Cambridge) B